 This column has covered some situations in which UX strategy offers rigor and optimization that efficiency-focused approaches to Web application design such as agile, Lean Startup, and Lean UX do not offer.
 While it takes time to develop a UX strategy, there are ample rewards for investing this time.
 The resulting optimally viable products and services fit together to deliver a holistic customer experience and allow a company to gain long-term competitive advantage.

-Paul is a UX strategist and researcher who began designing ecommerce Web sites in 1995, in Barcelona, Spain.
-Since founding Retail UX in 2002, Paul’s consulting clients have included some of the most successful corporations in the world—such as The Home Depot, Coca-Cola, SAP, Delta Air Lines, Philips, Macy’s, Bloomingdale’s, Cox, and GE.
-Paul manages the UX Strategy and Planning group on LinkedIn.
+Paul organizes the UX STRAT conferences and workshops to help experienced UX, CX, Product, and Service Design professionals continue to grow their skills, networks, and careers.
+A UX strategist and researcher, he also consults with companies to help them evaluate and grow their UX Strategy capabilities.
+He began designing ecommerce Web sites in 1995, in Barcelona, Spain; then founded Retail UX in 2002.
+Paul’s consulting clients have included some of the most successful corporations in the world—such as The Home Depot, Coca-Cola, SAP, Delta Air Lines, Philips, Macy’s, Bloomingdale’s, Cox, and GE.
+Paul manages the UX / CX / Product / Strategy Group on LinkedIn.
 Read More